ragynotes/ragynotes.github.io/content/progress/development-howto/mdnotes/notes on mdnotes.md

 Then use Transnomino recipe #3 to rename from the bibtex to the citekey.

 Now...??
 I am tired of failing to figure out automation so I am going ot say, next step is manual sort.
-To beimproved, maybe, a bit, some other time.
+To be improved, maybe, a bit, some other time.